Our content may include links to products from our partners

 Of course, short selling is not an easy job.
 Simply put, short selling is the process of selling securities which an investor doesn’t own.
 Sounds strange?

 The logic behind it is not, though.
 Short sellers sell something at a high price because they believe that in the future they can buy it back at a lower price, thus making some profit.
 How do you sell something you don’t have?

 Well, loans, remember?
 You actually borrow a security from a person or a company that owns it.
-Just like in loans, you need to pay an interest because you use someone else’s stocks.
+Just like in loans, you need to pay interest because you use someone else’s stocks.
 Short sellers pay fees to the owners.
 What will happen if the price goes up when a short seller sells the stock instead of going down as planned?

-In such case, you will have to pay additional money to buy the stocks at a higher price than you borrowed it.
+In such a case, you will have to pay additional money to buy the stocks at a higher price than you borrowed it.
 Therefore, the amount of profit a short seller can make is the difference between the two prices: the sale price and the purchase price.

 Keep in mind – short selling is riskier than the normal way of investing in stocks.

 If an investor purchases some stocks all they can lose is the value of these stocks.
 But when you borrow something and you pay fees and eventually the value of the stocks plummets, you can be a big time loser.